streicherlouw/fastai2_jetson_nano/README.md

 ```
 git clone https://github.com/streicherlouw/fastai2_jetson_nano
 ```
-Alternatively, there is an experimental build that does not use a virtual environement available.
+Alternatively, there is an experimental build that does not use a virtual environment available.
 This build is under active development, and may not build successfully at all times.
 The experiemntal build can be cloned with:
 ```
 git clone --branch no_virtual_environment https://github.com/streicherlouw/fastai2_jetson_nano
 ```